??? pgHead ???

 • After changes: Additional testing is required whenever changes are made to the segmentation controls or methods used within the service provider's network.

-11.4.6.a (Service Providers Only) Examine the results from the most recent penetration test of segmentation controls.
-The assessor will review the results of your latest penetration test specifically focused on segmentation controls.
+11.4.6.a (Service providers only) Examine the results from the most recent penetration test of segmentation controls.
+The assessor will review the results of your latest penetration test, specifically focused on segmentation controls.
 They will verify the test covered and addressed all elements specified in Requirement 11.4.5 (refer to previous explanation for details on 11.4.5).
-The assessor will pay close attention to the test frequency, ensuring it was conducted at least every six months and after any segmentation control changes.
+The assessor will pay close attention to the test frequency, ensuring it is conducted at least every six months and after any segmentation control changes.

 This requirement applies specifically to multi-tenant service providers who offer shared or cloud environments to their customers.
 It mandates that these providers support their customers' efforts to conduct external penetration testing on their own systems within the shared environment.